Stephen Twigg lauds Ghana's Parliament for hosting 66th CPA Meeting | Ghana News Agency

 He said last week, he represented the CPA in New York at the UN Summit, when they had launched their new academy course on the crucial role of Parliamentarians in the implementation of the United Nations Agenda 2030 towards the attainment of the Sustainable Development Goals (SDGs)

-Mr Tigg reiterated the CPA’s commitment to women’s representation and gender equality lies at the very heart of their mission.
+Mr Tigg reiterated the CPA’s commitment to women’s representation and gender equality lies at the very heart of its mission.

 Speaker Alban Sumana Kingsford Bagbin, President of the CPA urged Commonwealth Parliamentarians to uphold democratic principles and the values of the Commonwealth.

-He said as members of the CPA, there were a set of values and principles that brought them together, as enunciated in the Charter.
+He said as members of the CPA, there was a set of values and principles that brought them together, as enunciated in the Charter.

 Mr Ian Liddel-Grainger, MP, House of Commons, UK and Chairperson, CPA, Executive Committee, said the CPA stood for Parliamentary democracy and to strengthen what they believed in.